 Subtask III is cast as a two-way classification task where a tweet either is explicit offensive (EXPLICIT) or implicit offensive (IMPLICIT).

-- August 2019: Submission of System Runs, System Description paper and Survey
+- August 18, 2019: Submission of system description paper and survey

-- August 2019: Feedback on System Description papers
+- September 1, 2019: Feedback on system description papers

-- August 2019: Final Submission of System Description papers
+- September 8, 2019: Final submission of system description papers

 GermEval is a series of shared task evaluation campaigns that focus on natural language processing for the German language.
 So far, there have been four iterations of GermEval, each with a different type of task.
 GermEval shared tasks have been run informally by self-organized groups of interested researchers.
 However, the last shared task as well as the one for 2019 were endorsed by special interest groups within the German Society for Computational Linguistics (GSCL).
 All iterations of GermEval shared tasks held their concluding workshop in conjunction with either the GSCL or the KONVENS bi-annual conferences, depending on which of them took place.